Heart valve disease

 What you can do

-- Be aware of pre-appointment restrictions.
-When you make the appointment, ask if there's anything you need to do in advance.
+- Ask if there is anything you need to do before your checkup.
 For example, you may be told not to eat or drink for a short period before a cholesterol test.

-- Write down important personal information, including a family history of heart valve disease, and any major stresses or recent life changes.
+- Write down important personal information.
+Include a family history of heart valve disease.
+Also include any major stresses or recent life changes.

 - Make a list of all medicines, vitamins and supplements you take.
 Include dosages.